 Oil companies currently analyze a wide array of image data types and formats when trying to understand the physical characteristics of reservoir rock.
 By learning how those characteristics relate to the potential value of a reservoir, geoscientists can then relate those observations to the production techniques required to optimize that value.
-Information extracted from these disparate sources can now be managed digitally with PerGeos via a collaborative workspace.
+Information extracted from these disparate sources can now be managed digitally with PerGeos software via a collaborative workspace.

-PerGeos offers a flexible, multi-disciplinary, modular architecture that supports the exchange of information and rock statistics between geologists, petrophysicists, and core analysts.
+PerGeos software offers a flexible, multi-disciplinary, modular architecture that supports the exchange of information and rock statistics between geologists, petrophysicists, and core analysts.
 Such collaboration facilitates the creation and sharing of a common rock model much faster than with traditional core analysis methods.

-In addition to the standard, built-in, automated image processing workflows, PerGeos offers a suite of applications that provide a customizable user experience.
+In addition to the standard, built-in, automated image processing workflows, PerGeos software offers a suite of applications that provide a customizable user experience.
 Users can select from the following add-ons: